KetchPartners/sapcommercialprojects/training-git-exercise.markdown

 Now we want to set our git config, as we now have our git user name.

-Replace items in [] with actual values representing you.
+Replace name, email address with actual values representing you and not the square brackets.

 ~~~
  git config --global user.name "[name]"
 ~~~

 ~~~
  git config --global user.email "[email address]"
 ~~~

 ~~~
  git config --global color.ui auto
 ~~~

 For windows users and others - read [Understand Line Endings and Potential Problems](https://help.github.com/articles/dealing-with-line-endings/)